zzithu/VoIP-CallQual/README.md

 --Packet gatherer may be missing fields in dataframe, if this is the case add them --Buttons on GUI need proper functionality >> Error logs should show errors packets, errors should update properly --Additional categories for organization.
 While this has been explored and the dictionary should cover this, they are not currently implemented
+--Since this is not tested, we may need to flush the packetgatherer buffer.

 ** This is not an exhaustive list, I just came up with these and there are likely more things that I may gloss over or just come as a result from testing **